hiradyazdan/sdf-ray4d-engine/README.md

 ***Current Solution***
 For the time being, we skip `SPIR-V` runtime shader compilation using above libraries and instead pre-compile shaders to `SPIR-V` bytecodes using a shell script and cmake command.

+However, the problem with this solution is that it doesn't work for dynamic shader code loading, as node-based SDF graph editor allows for adding runtime shader instructions.

+***SPIRV Notes***

+- They do not validate `glsl` version `410` and below (because of second point as it lacks `binding` value, and they need uniform buffers binding).
+- They do not validate uniforms without blocks (they need to be wrapped into ubo)
+- `in` and `out` variables need to be specified with their locations

 ## Unity Native Plugin